Just hitch your portable tiny house to your vehicle and tow it anywhere you want to go! It’s even registered as an RV, which has its pros and cons.

 RV appliances are more expensive than say, similarly-sized apartment-sized appliances, but without knowing if they would always have access to a power line, they had to forgo the less expensive route.
 You can see some of the highlights in the video below.

-Couple’s Portable Tiny House + Airstream Office
+Couple’s Portable Tiny House on Wheels + Airstream-like Office

 Darren and Ann used soy-based foam insulation, which heats up the small space very quickly.
 The home is bright and airy, with functioning windows throughout, allowing full air circulation.